tomaszcaban1/BookShopAPI/README.md

 # BookShopAPI

 > A .Net 5 implementation of a really simple bookshop api management system.
+Project was created for learning programming in ASP.NET Core for .NET 5, Entity Framework Core 5 and publish it to Azure portal.
 > Live demo [_here_](https://bookshop-api-app.azurewebsites.net/swagger/index.html).

 ## Table of Contents